UW-MLGEO/MLGEO2024_SnowDepth/README.md

 - SNOTEL snowpack monitoring stations

 Snow-on Sentinel-1 and 2 data were collected nearby in time to corresponding ASO acquistions.
 All products were reprojected to the appropriate UTM zone and resampled to a matching 50 m grid.
 Products were divided up spatially into training, testing, and validation tiles and subset to produce a machine-learning ready dataset.
 Our training dataset includes ~37,000 image stacks, each of which includes all of the above listed inputs.

+### MLGeo-AI-Ready_DS
+It should be noted that we unfortunately cannot share our cleaned ASO LiDAR snow depth data due to ASO's data sharing policy.
+This means we cannot share our testing and validation data unfortunately, but below is the data we used and relevant links, notebooks on how we accessed and preprocessed the training data, a notebook on how we made the training data AI-ready, and visualizations of some of our data.
+- data
+  -
+- training data accessing
+  -
+- AI-ready data preprocessing
+  -
+- Example visualizations
+  -

 -----